Faculty and Staff Members at Pforzheimer Honors College NYC

 Pace University, NYC

 Jaclyn Kopel is a born and raised New Yorker.
 She graduated Summa Cum Laude from Pace University where she majored in Adolescent Education and History.
 She is a proud Pforzheimer Honors Alumna.
 While at Pace, Jaclyn was a member of the following honor societies: Lambda Sigma, Kappa Delta Pi, Phi Alpha Theta, and Alpha Chi.
 As an undergraduate student she worked at Pace High School, Pace’s Center for Academic Excellence, and with VOTE 18.
 Upon graduation she won the Co-op, Internship, and Experiential Education Award, Academic Excellence in History Award, History Department Award, School of Education Scholastic Achievement Award, and the Academic Leadership Award.
 She was a recipient of a grant from Project Pericles and one from the Honors College.
 She has taught high school history at Pace High School, Academy for Careers in Television and Film, and Pace’s Upward Bound Program.
 Jaclyn spent three years working for Undergraduate Admissions and became the Honors Program Coordinator and Office Manager in October 2013.
 Jaclyn received her M.S.Ed in Teacher Leadership.
-She is currently studying Egyptology at the University of Manchester and is working on her Ed.D in Higher Education Leadership.
+Additionally, she recently received her Egyptology Certificate from the University of Manchester.
+She is currently working on her Ed.D in Higher Education Leadership.